cagney201/30-Day-SOC-MyDFIR-Challenge-/README.md

 ```

-*After downloading, rename the file to apollo.exe
+* After downloading, rename the file to apollo.exe
-*Created a directory named 1
+* Ceated a directory named 1
-*Moved the renamed file into the 1 directory
+* Moved the renamed file into the 1 directory
-*Allow port number 9999 ufw allow 9999 and port 80
+* Allow port number 9999 ufw allow 9999 and port 80
-*Run the fllowing command
+* Run the fllowing command

 ``` bash
 python3 -m http.server 9999